 A lot is said about the mystery behind this stone, some believe it was a form of a calendar of the Incas, while others dare to say it is a form of portal.

 Going up through the Hathunrumiyoc, you will find yourself in San Blas District.
 The neighborhood has strong colonial architectural influences.

 The highlights are the main square and the small San Blas Church built in 1544 over an ancient Inca temple.

 Mirador de San Blas

-Located next to Sacsayhuaman, the planetarium offers its visitors not only the chance to gaze at the stars but also a cultural experience, learning more about the Incan astronomy.
+Located next to Sacsayhuaman, the planetarium offers its visitors not only the chance to gauze at the stars but also a cultural experience, learning more about the Incan astronomy.

 One of the most important colonial churches in Cusco.
-Next to the church there is the entrance to its museum where it is possible to see many paintings representing the life of San Pedro Nolasco, founder of the order La Merced and the tomb of some famous conquistadors, the collection also includes the famous jewel “Custodia de la Merced”, made of pure gold encrusted with diamonds, rubies, emeralds pearls and topazes.
+Next, to the church, there is the entrance to its museum, where it is possible to see many paintings representing the life of San Pedro Nolasco, founder of the order La Merced and the tomb of some famous conquistadors.

-A living museum where it is possible to learn about the products made from the local camelids (llamas, alpacas, guanacos and vicuñas) from the beginning to end, from watching tbe animals to learn how the wool is dyed and how the clothes are made.
+A living museum where it is possible to learn about the products made from the local camelids (llamas, alpacas, guanacos, and vicuñas) from the beginning to the end, from watching the animals learn how the wool is dyed and how the clothes are made.

 For those planning to combine a travel experience with a learning opportunity, why not taking advantage of your visit to Peru to learn Spanish in Cusco ?
 Maximum Level offers you, immersive program classes, with native speaker teachers for all levels.